altndrr/lmms-eval/docs/task_guide.md

 We recomment to browse existing tasks in the `lmms_eval/tasks` folder to get a sense of the different options available.

-Here we will provide some explainations on the existing tasks and how to define new tasks.
+Here we will provide some explanations on the existing tasks and how to define new tasks.
 Here we use MME as an example.

 ```yaml
 dataset_path: lmms-lab/MME # The name of the dataset as listed by HF in the datasets Hub.